On The Path Georgia is Making a Difference

-Family Therapy is a very important component of treatment at OTP.
+Family Therapy is a very important component of treatment at On The Path.
 Our goal is to literally work ourselves out of a job working with your child/family by assisting you, the parent, in developing the skills needed to meet the needs of your child.
 In this role, we seek to facilitate communication within the family so that routine and critical issues might be resolved in a healthy manner.
-We assist parents with:

-• establishing rules and limits within the household,
+- Establishing rules and limits within the household,

-• setting realistic expectations for their child,
+- Setting realistic expectations for their child,

-• developing a Crisis Safety Plan to manage a mental health crisis,
+- Developing a Crisis Safety Plan to manage a mental health crisis,

-• implementing natural consequences,
+- Implementing natural consequences,

-• parenting styles, and
+- Parenting styles, and

 Sessions typically occur once per month but depending on the severity of the problem(s) could occur on a bi-weekly basis.

-Group Therapy – OTP therapist will facilitate a small group of consumers who have similar issues to your child.
+In this type of therapy an On The Path therapist will facilitate a small group of consumers who have similar issues to your child.
 A controlled environment amongst peers can be very effective in helping your child understand that they are not alone with regard to whatever issue they are struggling with.
 In addition, your child will some approaches that will help them better manage and/or resolve their issue(s) as well as what approaches are not as effective.